surifirstpin/biplus_documentation/docs/Dashboards.md

 - **Referred** used to refer predefined filter for the following filters.

 **6. Report Listeners** allows you to apply filters to reports.
-- **Dashboard Report** Select the report to which you waadding filters.
+- **Dashboard Report** Select the report to which you want to addadding filters.
 - **Listen Filter** refers to filter option available.
 - **Apply to field** will allows you apply the filter options to available field list in report.
 - **Add Listener** allows you to add multiple filters to reports.